koronkowy/koronkowy/README.md

 -   [HellaConf](https://www.youtube.com/playlist?list=PLb47HxNiZ8g8JN1zvoI2zwy-zdey3nBf9): Appsec conference held by the folks behind [HellaSecure](https://www.hella-secure.com/).
 I provided support during the virtual conference for information on speakers in chat as well as moderation for chat.

--   [DEF CON® Hacking Conference](https://defcon.org/): I have attended DEF CON for the years of [DC20](https://defcon.org/html/defcon-20/dc-20-index.html), [DC21](https://defcon.org/html/defcon-21/dc-21-index.html), [DC24](https://defcon.org/html/defcon-24/dc-24-index.html), [DC26](https://defcon.org/html/defcon-26/dc-26-index.html), [DC27](https://defcon.org/html/defcon-27/dc-27-index.html), [DC28](https://defcon.org/html/defcon-28/dc-28-index.html), DC29.
+-   [DEF CON® Hacking Conference](https://defcon.org/): I have attended DEF CON for the years of [DC20](https://defcon.org/html/defcon-20/dc-20-index.html), [DC21](https://defcon.org/html/defcon-21/dc-21-index.html), [DC24](https://defcon.org/html/defcon-24/dc-24-index.html), [DC26](https://defcon.org/html/defcon-26/dc-26-index.html), [DC27](https://defcon.org/html/defcon-27/dc-27-index.html), [DC28](https://defcon.org/html/defcon-28/dc-28-index.html), [DC29](https://defcon.org/html/defcon-29/dc-29-speakers.html).
 Often sponsored by companies, I have also attended as a scholarship recipient from the [Women in Security and Privacy (WISP) org](https://www.wisporg.com/).
 You can find me here helping host parties for Atredis Partners or getting up to shenanigans like buying the [Car Hacking Village](https://www.carhackingvillage.com/) Chang Li Tiny car at DC29.

 -   [AppSecUSA 2018](https://2018.appsecusa.org/): In San Jose, I was awarded the [OWASP Bay Area](https://owasp.org/www-chapter-bay-area/) Diversity Sponsorship to AppSecUSA 2018.
 This fantastic conference on Application Security is to this date one of the best conferences I have been privileged to attend.

 -   [The Diana Initiative (TDI)](https://www.dianainitiative.org/): Volunteer as a community manager and InfoBooth volunteer for the 2020 TDI conference including learning how to spot and report abuse, troubleshoot the [Hopin](https://hopin.com/) platform, and more.

+-   [ToorCon](https://toorcon.net/) / [ToorCamp](https://toorcamp.toorcon.net/): Attended Toorcon in 2021, with sitting seat for Toorcamp the next time it happens.
+This conference is fantastic at making opportunities for genuine connection to happen and brings fantastic speakers yearly to San Diego.

 -   [ShellConLA](https://shellcon.io/): Attendee in 2020, I plan to attend every year this local to Los Angeles security conference.